ifellows/salt/salt_website/src/content/docs/management/languages.md

 description: Adding language support and recording audio for multi-language ACASI surveys.
 ---

-SALT supports multi-language surveys with audio playback (ACASI — Audio Computer-Assisted Self-Interview).
+SALT supports multi-language surveys with audio playback (ACASI, Audio Computer-Assisted Self-Interview).
 Participants choose their preferred language on the tablet and hear questions and options in that language.

 ![Language management tab showing English as the current language](../../../assets/screenshots/admin-surveys-languages.png)